About the consultation

 Proposal 2: Providing a definition of ‘permanently ceased to operate’ for the purpose of cancelling licences

-This proposal seeks to amend regulations so that a service has ‘permanently ceased to operate’ when:
+This proposal sought to amend regulations so that a service has ‘permanently ceased to operate’ when:

-As part of this proposal, we are consulting on the minimum time period for when a service has not been in operation before it is deemed to have permanently ceased to operate, as three months or more (option 1) or six months or more (option 2).
+As part of this proposal, we consulted on the minimum time period for when a service has not been in operation before it is deemed to have permanently ceased to operate, as three months or more (option 1) or six months or more (option 2).

 Proposal 3: Providing for temporary service closures